Project-MAGI/EEG-Datasets/README.md

   4. [The largest SCP data of Motor-Imagery](https://doi.org/10.6084/m9.figshare.c.3917698): The dataset contains 60 hours of EEG BCI recordings across 75 recording sessions of 13 participants, 60,000 mental imageries, and 4 BCI interaction paradigms, with multiple recording sessions and paradigms of the same individuals.
 BCI interactions involving up to 6 mental imagery states are considered. [[Article]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6190745/pdf/sdata2018211.pdf)
   5. [BCI Competition IV-1](http://www.bbci.de/competition/iv/#dataset1): 64 EEG channels at 1000Hz sampling rate for 2 classes of left hand, right hand, foot (+ idle state) for 7 subjects.
 Evaluation data is continuous EEG which contains also periods of idle state.
   6. [BCI Competition IV-2a](http://www.bbci.de/competition/iv/#dataset2a): 22-electrode EEG motor-imagery dataset,  with 9 subjects and 2 sessions, each with 288 four-second trials of imagined movements per subject.
 Includes movements of the left hand, the right hand, the feet and the tongue. [[Dataset Description]](http://www.bbci.de/competition/iv/desc_2a.pdf)
-  7. [BCI Competition IV-2b](http://www.bbci.de/competition/iv/#dataset2b): 3-electrode EEG motor-imagery dataset with 9 subjects and 5 sessions of imagined movements of the left or the right hand, the latest 3 sessions include online feedback. [[Dataset Description]](http://www.bbci.de/competition/iv/desc_2b.pdf)
-  8. [High-Gamma Dataset](https://github.com/robintibor/high-gamma-dataset): 128-electrode dataset obtained from 14 healthy subjects with roughly 1000 four-second trials of executed movements divided into 13 runs per subject.
+  7. [High-Gamma Dataset](https://github.com/robintibor/high-gamma-dataset): 128-electrode dataset obtained from 14 healthy subjects with roughly 1000 four-second trials of executed movements divided into 13 runs per subject.
 The four classes of movements were movements of either the left hand, the right hand, both feet, and rest.
-  9. [Left/Right Hand 1D/2D movements](https://sites.google.com/site/projectbci/): 19-electrode data of one subject with various combinations of 1D and 2D hand movements (actual execution).
+  8. [Left/Right Hand 1D/2D movements](https://sites.google.com/site/projectbci/): 19-electrode data of one subject with various combinations of 1D and 2D hand movements (actual execution).
-  10. [Imagination of Right-hand Thumb Movement](https://archive.ics.uci.edu/ml/datasets/Planning+Relax): In every trial, subjects were asked to rest and rest data was recorded for 5 mins.
+  9. [Imagination of Right-hand Thumb Movement](https://archive.ics.uci.edu/ml/datasets/Planning+Relax): In every trial, subjects were asked to rest and rest data was recorded for 5 mins.
 Further, 5 second epoch data was also recorded when subjects were asked to imagine right hand thumb movement.
 5 of such imagined motor movement, and rest state was recorded for each trial.
 Single subject, 8 electrodes at 256Hz.
-  11. [Mental-Imagery Dataset](https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698): 13 participants with over 60,000 examples of motor imageries in 4 interaction paradigms recorded with 38 channels medical-grade EEG system.
+  10. [Mental-Imagery Dataset](https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698): 13 participants with over 60,000 examples of motor imageries in 4 interaction paradigms recorded with 38 channels medical-grade EEG system.
 It contains data for upto 6 mental imageries primarily for the motor movements. [[Article]](https://www.nature.com/articles/sdata2018211#ref-CR57)

 * **Emotion-Recognition**
   1. [DEAP](http://www.eecs.qmul.ac.uk/mmv/datasets/deap/): Includes 32 subjects, each watching 1-min long excerpts of music-videos, rated by users in terms of arousal/valence/like-dislike/dominance/familiarity, and frontal face recording of 22/32 subjects.